Prepress process

 Proofing

 It is possible to test the effects using a high resolution inkjet printer (min 1440 PPI) but it will be necessary to adjust the pitch to this device as the pitch will be different from your CTP.
+Also the number of frames and the dot size will be different.

 So this system would work only to test the effect but the result will be totally different than the printed piece.